PetersenEmerald/EmployeeManager/README.md

 - Clone repo.
 - Open sln file in IDE.
 Recommended to use Visual Studio.
 - Restore NuGet packages.
 - On a command line, navigate to the angular project at ClientApp/src.
-Run npm install.
+Run npm install --force.
 - Rebuild solution in Visual Studio.
 - Set run project to EmployeeViewer.
 Click Run.